-I double check my measurements by laying the quote down with the framed boards next to it, to make sure I am cutting it correct.
+You can double check the measurements by laying the photograph or quote down with the framed boards next to it.
 “Measure twice, cut once” right?
 Making sure the frame edges are cut to the right length will give you beautiful 90-degree angles on your frame.

 Once you have your fiberboard mapped out, use a table saw or chop saw to cut it.

 Next, we will build the 4-sided frame.
 Measure how long you will need your frame edges on the sides.
 You will need two side pieces that measure from the top of the fiberboard to the bottom (18” for my quote).
-Your horizontal pieces will be 2” shorter than needed so they nestle in between the sides of the frame nicely.
+Your horizontal pieces will be 2” shorter than the width of the frame so they nestle in between the sides of the frame nicely.
 Cut the top pieces.